 - Removing mildew: White vinegar can quickly tackle mildew that has grown on damp clothing.

 - Removes bad odors: Smoke, sweat, dampness, be gone!
-You’ve got to keep a bottle of white distilled vinegar in your cupboard for quick removal of bad odors.
+You’ve got to keep a bottle of white distilled vinegar in your cupboard to remove bad odors quickly.

 - Disinfectant: Okay, vinegar, we get it.
 You’re amazing.
-This is a great alternative to laundry detergent because it disinfects, too.
+This is an excellent alternative to laundry detergent because it disinfects, too.

 How to Use Distilled White Vinegar